 Today, we’re very excited and very nervous – Tea with Mum has a guest post – it’s very first ever guest post – over on Katie the Tourist.
 We are so thankful to Katie for the opportunity.
-Please jump on over to her site and have a look!

 Don’t forget to check out some of Katie’s other posts while you are there.
 I was laughing out loud at some of the names of the towns in she visited in the Cotswolds.
 Snelsmore Common?
 Lower Slaughter?
 We will have to visit and see whether they live up to their names.